chantakornchw-max/Vagabond-Bike-Shop-Executive-Summary/README.md

 ● The analysis reveals a pivot from a bike-only model in 2011 to a diversified retail strategy in 2013.
 Revenue from Accessories and Clothing surged to nearly $1M combined, representing a massive expansion in product offerings.

 ● While total orders jumped by 551.18%, the Average Order Value (AOV) settled at $767.83.
-This decrease is a direct result of selling a higher volume of lower-priced products (accessories/clothing), which successfully increased customer touchpoints and overall market reach.
+This decrease is a direct result of selling a higher volume of low-priced products (accessories/clothing), which successfully increased customer touchpoints and overall market reach.

 ![Image Alt](https://github.com/chantakornchw-max/Vagabond-Bike-Shop-Executive-Dashboard/blob/fc601043158542a96d787d80dcf0f643cfcfe171/Quarterly%20Revenue%20Performance%20Trends.png)